iva2k/ionic3-feathers/README.md

 # Get Started - Step-by-Step Instructions

 Create an app from scratch following these steps.
-See source code edits as you go on Github: [github.com/iva2k/ionic3-feathers](https://github.com/iva2k/ionic3-feathers)
+See source code edits (you can check out commit for the current step) as you go on Github: [github.com/iva2k/ionic3-feathers](https://github.com/iva2k/ionic3-feathers)

 ## Step 1.
 Blank Ionic 3 app